TheFox/timr/README.md

 1. Clone `git clone https://github.com/TheFox/timr.git && cd timr`.
 2. Run `./bin/install.sh`.
 This creates the `timr` gem local and installs it.

+## Get Started

+The simplest thing you can do after installation is start a new Task:

+	timr start

+And after that you want to stop:

+	timr stop

+To show the current status:

+	timr status

 ## Task

-A Task can have a name, a description, an estimation and hourly rate.
+A Task can have a name, a description, an estimation and many more.
 A Task can have multiple Tracks.
 One Track can have only one Task as parent.
 So a Task represents a collection of Tracks.

 ## Track